 The Project has seen extensive work over the last 40 years culminating in pilot scale production by C.R.A (now Rio Tinto) in the 1980's.

-The Company believes that the potential for an Ilmenite development may be possible in current market conditions, however the work required for such a large and complex project requires specialist Company involvement.
-Because of this expressions of interest have been sought from groups with expertise in this area.
+The Company believes that the potential for an Ilmenite development may be possible in current market conditions, however the work required for such a large and complex project requires specialist involvement which has seen the introduction of a Farm-in partner with appropriate expertise.